 Put the lid on the electric skillet, and let the burgers cook over 350 for a couple of minutes, or until the tops start turning a grayish/light brown, and the bottoms have a BEAUTIFUL brown color to them.

 Put the lid back on, and let them cook a few minutes more.

-Now THIS is how you know they’re done.
+Now, THIS is how you know they’re done.
 The juices coming out of the top have changed colors to the grayish/tan.

-(Here, I used provolone and american, just because we had the extra cheese on hand and I wanted to test how it would taste.
-It was good, but I’m still a fan of american cheese on a burger.)
+(Here, I used provolone and American, just because we had the extra cheese on hand and I wanted to see how it would taste.
+It was good, but I’m still a fan of American cheese on a burger.)

 Place the lid back on, and let the cheese slowly melt on to each burger.

 Ok, I know it looks nasty.
-But pouring out the grease/butter in to a bowl from the electric skillet is what needs to be done, to get it ready for the buns.
+But pouring out the grease/butter into a bowl from the electric skillet is what needs to be done, to get it ready for the buns.